appium/appium-geckodriver/README.md

 ====

 This is Appium driver for automating Firefox on different platforms, including Android.
-The driver only supports Firefox automation using [W3C WebDriver protocol](https://www.w3.org/TR/webdriver/).
+The driver only supports Firefox and Gecko-based web views (Android only) automation using [W3C WebDriver protocol](https://www.w3.org/TR/webdriver/).
 Under the hood this driver is a wrapper/proxy over `geckodriver` binary.
 Check the driver [release notes](https://github.com/mozilla/geckodriver/releases) and the [official documentation](https://developer.mozilla.org/en-US/docs/Web/WebDriver/Capabilities) to get more details on the supported features and possible pitfalls.